Can Stress Actually Be Good For Us? Read this blog to take positive steps

 The sympathetic nervous system switches on the fight or flight response but we can switch this off with the parasympathetic nervous system.
 The parasympathetic nervous system helps us to conserve energy and rest.
 It allows us to rest and digest.
 Our fast paced life makes it difficult to switch on the parasympathetic nervous system but there are ways that we can trigger it.

 - Practise calming techniques such as meditation, yoga and other forms of exercise.

 - Deal with one task at a time, the modern concept of multi tasking is definitely bad for stress levels.

 - Delegate tasks where appropriate.

 - Limit time on social media to 2 x 15 minutes per day.

-- Take an omega 3 supplement to reduce inflammation in the brain.
-Aliol is a vegan omega 3 supplement, suitable for all diets.
-Reducing inflammation helps to reduce stress.
+- Nourish your body with foods rich in omega 3 to reduce inflammation in the brain as reducing inflammation helps to reduce stress.